Article 10.

 § 115C-158.10.
 (Effective beginning with the 2024-2025 school year) Career development plans.

 (a) All middle and high school students enrolled in a local school administrative unit shall complete a career development plan that meets the requirements of this section.
+Any high school student who does not already have a career development plan shall complete the plan within 90 days of enrollment in school.
 The local board of education shall ensure that students are provided assistance in completion of the plan as well as instruction on how to access that plan throughout the student's enrollment.
-A student shall not be promoted from seventh grade until a career development plan is created and shall not be promoted from tenth grade until the career development plan is revised.
+A student shall not be promoted from eighth grade until a career development plan is created and shall not be promoted from tenth grade until the career development plan is revised.
 Local boards of education are encouraged to require more frequent revisions as appropriate.
 Charter schools are encouraged to require participation in career development plans for students in accordance with this section.

 (b) Local boards of education shall ensure that career development plans are easily accessible to students and parents and shall provide parents written notice of the initial creation of a career development plan and information on how to access the plan.